Skip to main content

 }

 JavaScript is a language that can work both synchronously and asynchronously.
-Why do I mention JS, if this is a TS article?
-The good thing is that asynchronism occurs both in JS and in TS.
-I think that in JS you can better understand this concept.
+Why do I mention JS if this is a TS article?
+Well, because asynchrony occurs both in JS and TS.
+I think this concept can be better understood in JS.
 When does JS behave synchronously?
-JS behaves synchronously when all the programming depends on us, so it simply follows the thread of how the function is going to be executed.
-In the case of asynchronism, here it doesn't depend entirely on us, an example of this is the call to an API.
-The call depends on us, but how long it will take for that API to respond to us depends on the API and the server where we call.
+JS behaves synchronously when all programming depends on us, so it simply follows the thread of how the function will execute.
+In the case of asynchrony, it does not entirely depend on us; an example of this is calling an API.
+The call depends on us, but how long the API takes to respond depends on the API and the server we call.
 Therefore, this will always be asynchronous.
-Speaking of API calls, in TS this changes with respect to JS.
-In JS we used fetch, to call the API.
-In TS we'll install a library called axios (I think we can use fetch anyway, but usually axios is used)
+Speaking of API calls, in TS this changes compared to JS.
+In JS, we used fetch to call APIs.
+In TS, we will install a library called axios (I think we can still use fetch, but generally axios is used).

 npm i axios

-After installing axios, in order to use an asynchronous context, it is done as follows:
+After installing axios, to use an asynchronous context, it is done as follows:

 (async () => {